 No Impact.
 Landslides can generally occur in areas that have steep slopes and can be caused by seismic activity and/or extended periods of rain resulting in high water saturation of soils.
-Topographically, the project site is relatively flat with a high elevation of 947 feet above mean sea level (msl) in the northwest corner.
+Topographically, the project site is relatively flat with a high elevation of 821 feet above mean sea level (msl) in the southeast corner and 833 feet above msl at the northwest corner.
 The project site is not located in an area susceptible to rock falls or landslides.
 No impacts related to landslides are anticipated for the Proposed Project.